mmbilal425/TRP-channel-hierarchy-mouse-cortex/README.md

 # TRP_mouse_cortex

-Reproducible analysis pipeline for multi-omic profiling of Transient Receptor Potential (TRP) channel expression in adult mouse cortex and dorsal root ganglion (DRG).
+Reproducible analysis pipeline for Transcriptomic and Proteomic Profiling of TRP Channels in Mouse Cortex and Other Peripheral Organs

 This repository accompanies a manuscript describing integrated transcriptomic, isoform-level, epitranscriptomic, and qPCR validation analyses of TRP channels using: